gordonrix/maple/README.md

 as a starting point for Maple

 Below you'll see an overview of the steps involved in the pipeline.
 This overview is a non-comprehensive summary.
-Many of these steps are optional, and which ones run will depend on what information is provided in the config file (see 'Usage').
+Many of these steps are optional, and which ones run will depend on what information is provided (see 'Usage').
 This overview is based on a graph generated for the 'targets' rule, but a similar graph can be generated programmatically for any target file or rule name using the command:

 `snakemake --snakefile PATH/TO/Snakefile RULE_OR_FILE -n -j 1 --dag | sed -n '/^digraph/,$p' | dot -Tpdf > dag.pdf`